 The first trail runs in a loop from the small but informative museum, around the outside of the ruin on its western wall.
 Here you can peer into the remains of living rooms.
 There are a few signs that give some brief information about the rooms that you are looking into, including a neat sign just outside of the museum, at the trailhead, that gives an artist's reconstruction of the pueblo during the late 1200s.

 At the northwest corner of the pueblo, the trail turns generally east, following the north wall of the trail.
 The pueblo was built in a U-shape, with the bottom of the U being the living areas, and the two wings being comprised of storage rooms.
 The second trail breaks off to the north at this point, heading towards the prehistoric farming area.
 That trail forms a lasso loop and is not paved, unlike the main ruin trail.
 It is also closed during winter.

-At the northeast point of the pueblo the trail cuts between the end of the U and a large detached kiva.
-The kiva is interesting for several reasons - its aboveground (most Anasazi kivas were below ground level), it has some orignal wood support pilasters still in place, and it has a partial banquet, or bench that in most Anasazi kivas circled the entire kiva, high up.
-This banquet is more like a bench, and is only present on the western half of the kiva.
+At the northeast point of the pueblo, the trail cuts between the end of the U and a large detached kiva.
+The kiva is interesting for several reasons - it's aboveground (most Anasazi kivas were below ground level), it has some original wood support pilasters still in place, and it has a partial banquet or bench that in most Anasazi kivas circled the entire kiva, high up.
+This banquet is more like a bench and is only present in the western half of the kiva.
 Similar seating benches are present in some Mogollon kivas.
-Its very interesting to note even in this small ruin the influence of the different cultural groups around the area in the structures.
+It's very interesting to note even in this small ruin the influence of the different cultural groups around the area in the structures.

 Check out the Triplogs.